facebook/docusaurus/website/docs/migration-from-v1-to-v2.md

 - `facebookComments`
 - `facebookPixelId`
 - `fonts`
-- `separateCss`
+- `highlight` - We now use [Prism](https://prismjs.com/) instead of [highlight.js](https://highlightjs.org/).
+- `markdownOptions` - We use MDX in v2 instead of Remarkable.
+Your markdown options have to be converted to Remark/Rehype plugins.
+- `markdownPlugins` - We use MDX in v2 instead of Remarkable.
+Your markdown plugins have to be converted to Remark/Rehype plugins.
+- `separateCss` - It can imported in the same manner as `custom.css` mentioned above.
 - `scrollToTop`
 - `scrollToTopOptions`
 - `manifest`
 - `noIndex`
+- `onPageNav`
 - `translationRecruitingLink`
 - `twitter`
 - `twitterUsername`
 - `useEnglishUrl`
 - `users`
-- `usePrism`
+- `usePrism` - We now use [Prism](https://prismjs.com/) instead of [highlight.js](https://highlightjs.org/)
 - `wrapPagesHTML`

-- `onPageNav`
-- `blogSidebarTitle`
+We intend to implement many of the deprecated config fields as plugins in future.
+Help will be appreciated!

 ## Step 3 - Delete footer file

 `website/core/Footer.js` is no longer needed.
-If you want to modify the default footer provided by docusaurus, swizzle it:
+If you want to modify the default footer provided by docusaurus, [swizzle](using-themes.md#swizzling-theme-components) it:

 ```bash
 yarn swizzle @docusaurus/theme-classic Footer
 ```

-This will copy the current `<Footer />` component used by the theme to a `src/theme/Footer`directory under the root of your site, you may then edit this component for customization.
+This will copy the current `<Footer />` component used by the theme to a `src/theme/Footer` directory under the root of your site, you may then edit this component for customization.

 ## Step 4 - Update your page files

 Please refer to [creating pages](creating-pages.md) to learn how Docusaurus 2 pages work.
 After reading that, you can notice that we have to move `pages/en` files in v1 to `src/pages` instead.

-`CompLibrary` is deprecated in v2, so you have to write your own React component.
+`CompLibrary` is deprecated in v2, so you have to write your own React component or use Infima styles (Docs will be available soon, sorry about that!
+In the meanwhile, inspect the V2 website to see what styles are available).

 ## Step 5 - Modify `.gitignore`